PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/documentation.md

 ### Mie Scattering Anisotropy
 <div class="parameter">
     <div class="parameter__info">
-        <span>How concentrated is the light scattering around the sun.</span>
+        <span>How concentrated is the light scattering around the sun.</span><span style="margin-left: 4px; color: rgba(0,0,0,.5)">It refers to the concentration of scattered light around the sun as viewed from a particular point in space.
+Mie scattering is a type of scattering that occurs when light interacts with particles that are of a larger size than the wavelength of the light.</span>
     </div>
     <div class="parameter__video"><video autoplay loop muted playsinline ><source src="../img/documentation/atmosphere_mie_scattering_anisotropy.mov" type="video/mp4"></video></div>
 </div>